 I recognized myself in Emma Lazarus’s words.
 I was the poor, the homeless; I was also the lady lifting my lamp to the darkness joining in chorus, beckoning come.

-As I read those verses and imagined the ships teeming with tired, seasick souls catching their first glimpse as they navigated around her to Ellis Island, my heart rose with gratitude and sadness.
-We’ve taken this strong, beautiful lady and showcased her as our statue of liberty, but we’ve forgotten to whom the declaration of liberty was for.
+As I read those verses and imagined the ships teeming with tired, seasick souls catching their first glimpse as they navigated around her to Ellis Island, my heart swelled with gratitude and sadness.
+We’ve taken this strong, beautiful woman and showcased her as our monument to liberty, but we’ve forgotten to whom the declaration of liberty was for.
 There’s a reason she’s facing east, not west—her declaration ringing out to those who would arrive on America’s shores.
 She stood as a safe haven for the poor.
 A door-opener for opportunity-seekers.
 An embracer of religious-freedom-seeking pilgrims.

 She stood in welcome.

 Along with the rest of the world I cried over photos of Aylan and Gimeal that surfaced in August.
 I’ve superimposed the faces of my own three and five-year-old boys over the faces of those little ones washed up on the Turkish shores.
 My heart heaves under the grief of the reality that the quest for home felt more urgent when we were finally able to put a little boy’s face and name to it.

 My own stories of displacement stand like shadowy imposters next to the giants of present-day Syria and Afghanistan, Eritrea and Sudan and the hundreds of thousands displaced from their homes.
 Theirs aren’t tales of a girl lost or a passport stolen or a simple visa denied; they’re stories marked by terrorizing fear and suffering, anguished decisions made between one horrible reality or another.